j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Moves.md

 -----
 ##### Vanguard's Taunt
 *1 Adrenaline, Minor Action*
 You attempt to taunt a character within Range 5.
-The target must make a **WIT** Save.
+The target must make a **PRESENCE** Save.
 On a failure, any time they attempt to target one or more characters with a negative effect, you must be one of the targets.
 This lasts until the end of their next turn.

 -----
 ##### Whirlwind